What you need to know if you're going to Huntsville Municipal Court

 Are there non-trial options available for me?

 Be aware that these programs require you to accept responsibility for your actions and to take appropriate measures to correct whatever behavior led to your being arrested.
-If you are asserting that you are not guilty of the crime than these nontrial options will not be available to you.,
+If you are asserting that you are not guilty of the crime, then these nontrial options will not be available to you.,

 What happens if I want to appeal my case?

-If you have been found guilty, you may choose to appeal your case.
-Most people who appeal to the Circuit Court of Madison County and request that the case be reheard before a jury.
-While seldom used, some people may choose to appeal directly to the court of criminal appeals to address a specific legal issue.
-If you wish to appeal your case you must provide the court with notice and you must complete all necessary paperwork within 14 days or less.
-If you fail to complete your appeal prior to the deadline your appeal will be denied.
+If you have been found guilty, you may appeal your case.
+Most people appeal to the Circuit Court of Madison County and request that the case be reheard before a jury.
+While seldom used, some people may appeal directly to the Court of Criminal Appeals to address a specific legal issue.
+If you wish to appeal your case, you must provide the court with notice and complete all necessary paperwork within 14 days or less.
+If you fail to complete your appeal before the deadline, it will be denied.

-If you have pled guilty with some sort of a plea agreement, you probably have waived your right to appeal.
+If you have pled guilty with a plea agreement, you probably have waived your right to appeal.
 This is because most plea agreements at the Municipal Court contain language stating that you explicitly waive your right to appeal your conviction.

 Visitor information.

-There are a very small number of metered parking spots in front of the Municipal Court.
-Across the street from the courthouse, there is a large parking lot that is free of charge.
+A very small number of metered parking spots are in front of the Municipal Court.
+Across the street from the courthouse, there is a large, free parking lot.

-It is suggested that you arrive for court at least 15 minutes in advance of your court time.
+You should arrive for court at least 15 minutes before your court time.

-Be aware that you will be required to pass through the metal detector on your way to court.
-You should not have any guns, knives were any illegal substances on you.
-You are subject to search and if you have any illegal substances.
+Be aware that you must pass through the metal detector to court.
+You should not have any guns, knives, or any illegal substances on you.
+You are subject to search if you have any illegal substances.
 You could be arrested.

-While you may choose to bring family members, if the courtroom is particularly crowded, the bailiff will direct those people who do not have cases to step out into the hallway.
+While you may bring family members, if the courtroom is particularly crowded, the bailiff will direct those who do not have cases to step out into the hallway.

-If you are charged with a crime in the Huntsville Municipal court feel free to contact us at any time.
+If you are charged with a crime in the Huntsville Municipal Court, feel free to contact us anytime.
 Our contact information is here: